clari/react-orderable/README.md

     const { itemIds } = this.state;

     // Default axis is y (vertical ordering).
-    // itemIds supports any iterable (array, Immutable.List).
     // For y axis, itemSize is itemHeight.
 To provide width, set width via the className.
     // For x axis, itemSize is itemWidth.
-To provide height, set width via the className.
+To provide height, set height via the className.

     return (
       <Orderable